 What is your reason for being frugal?

 Are you a stay at home mom trying to make everything work on a single income?
-University students are you trying to make it through your degree debt free?
+Did you lose your job?
+Are you trying to pay down debt or save money?

 15 of the most popular reasons for being frugal:

 - Single income home